 ID scanners update

-Go to Use of ID scanners for licensed venues for more information, including the contact details of approved operators and details on the SPA exemption, or phone 13 QGOV (13 74 68).
+Go to ID scanning in licensed venues for more information, including contact details of the approved operators.

 Office of Liquor and Gaming Regulation